 Shinabarger makes regular pilgrimages into the wilderness to gather ideas for new works.
 Indeed, be it the Brooks Range in remotest Alaska, where he has spent weeks trailing grizzly bears and migrating caribou; the Wrangell Range, where he has ascended the rugged crags in search of Dall sheep; the red rock canyons of Utah, where he has plied the shadows in search of mule deer; or the vast greater Yellowstone ecosystem in his own back yard, where he has ambled after moose and majestic wapiti, his wanderings fail to quench an endless thirst for wildlife and wild places.

 Shinabarger has earned honors and recognition from the National Sculpture Society, the Society of Animal Artists, and several prominent museums.
 In 2016 his monumental sculpture Great Northern was installed at the National Museum of Wildlife Art in Jackson Hole, Wyoming, and in 2017 his monumental sculpture Black Timber Bugler was installed at the C. M. Russell Museum in Great Falls, Montana.
 In 2015 he was one of seven artists showcased in Woolaroc Museum and Wildlife Preserve’s retrospective exhibition, The Best of the Best: Contemporary Wildlife Art.
 At the 2014 Prix de West, he won the Major General and Mrs. Donald D. Pittman Wildlife Award for his sculpture The Mountaineers.
 In 2011 he won the Colonel Richard H. “Red” Smith Artists’ Choice Award at the National Museum of Wildlife Art’s Western Visions Miniatures and More Show and Sale.
-He received the James Earle Fraser Sculpture Award at the 2010 and 2008 Prix de West, and in 2008 he was honored as the Featured Artist at the Gilcrease Rendezvous.
+He received the James Earle Fraser Sculpture Award at the 2010 and 2008 Prix de West.
+He recently had a successful one-man show at the Legacy Gallery in Jackson, Wyoming.

 His work has been featured in such publications as Art of the West, InformArt, Southwest Art, Western Art Collector, and Wildlife Art.